manutter51/barnum/README.md

 You can use `(ev/remove-handler event-key handler-key)` to remove a handler, or `(ev/replace-handler event-key handler-key new-fn)` to replace an existing handler.
+To add a handler and overwrite any existing handler that might be using the same key, use `(ev/add-or-replace-handler event-key handler-key handler-fn)`.

 You cannot register the same handler key more than once for the same event but you could, if needed, register the same function under more than one handler key.

 If you want to register the same handler for multiple events, pass a set of event keys as the first argument to `add-handler`.
 For example, to log all